gnolang/gno/README.md

 You can learn a great deal from reading Gnocode, and it's recommended that both users and developers have a look.

+## Guidelines
+* Jae's BDFL, this is his design.
+* No dependencies on anything precompiled.

 ## Contact

 If you can read this, the project is evolving (fast) every day.
 Check